 “Well, what are you going to do?
 Everyone knows Cappies are pacifists.
 You have no fighting capabilities.”
 Toran said, grabbing the shoulder of his two closest guards.
 “And these guys are here because I have heard about your pesky little ability to control animals.
 I am sure there are some aggressive animals that live in your woods, wolves maybe?”

 “You think four guards are enough to hold off a pack of wolves?”
 The Cappy leader asked

-“Oh, I know they are, every one of them is licenced under the adventurer guild.
+“Oh, I know they are; every one of them is licensed under the adventurer guild.
 A team that has been working together for years.
-We have Via, top notch archer.”
+We have Via, the top-notch archer.”

 “And wannabe alchemist.”
 She added as she led the ox from the forest.

 “Behind her is Derra, a grade-A swordsman.
 The big guy is Brex, and if you missed his hammer, you must be blind.
 As for her…”